lucaslapazini95/lucaslapazini95/README.md

 - **Front-end Development Intern**

-I am passionate about technology and continuously strive to enhance my skills and knowledge in the field.
+I'm passionate about technology and continuously strive to enhance my skills and knowledge in the field.

 # About my **hardskills**: